Mental Health Therapy for Music Industry Professionals in Nashville, Tennessee

 MusiCares

-MusiCares is the Recording Academy’s charitable foundation, offering need-based financial assistance for therapy, addiction recovery, and health services to anyone working in the music industry.
+MusiCares is the Recording Academy’s charitable foundation, offering need-based financial assistance for therapy, addiction recovery, and health services to anyone working in the music industry with proof of employment of at least 5 years or 6 commercially released recordings.

 CMA World